Navigating Regulations

 We provide structured administrative and coordination support designed to help cooperatives maintain project control throughout the life of federally funded infrastructure programs.

-Our role adapts to the needs of the cooperative and the complexity of the award.
+Support adapts to the cooperative, the funding structure, and the operational complexity of the project.

 Grant Administration Coordination